-Yes.
-Having a BMI below 18.5 is classed as underweight, which can make it harder to get pregnant.
+Having a low BMI can also cause your periods to become irregular or stop.
+This can make it harder to get pregnant.

-Can being underweight affect pregnancy?
+Can being underweight affect my pregnancy?

 Find out more about being underweight during your pregnancy.

-How to put on weight
+How to put on weight safely

 National Centre for Eating Disorders provides information on eating disorders and available treatments, including counselling.
-Helpline: 0845 838 2040

 Home-Start is a family support charity in the UK.
 Volunteers help families with young children deal with the challenges they face.